What Do Home Inspectors Look for in Ontario?

 Electrical and Plumbing Systems

-The electrical and plumbing systems of a home are crucial for daily living.
-Inspectors verify that electrical systems are up to code and safely installed.
-They ensure plumbing is functioning well, checking for leaks, and ensuring the hot water heater and other appliances are in good working order.
+The electrical and plumbing systems of a home are crucial for daily living and safety.
+Inspectors verify that electrical systems are up to current codes and are safely installed, checking wiring, outlets, circuit breakers, and lighting fixtures for proper function and potential hazards.
+They ensure plumbing functions well, checking for leaks, proper water pressure, drainage, and ensuring the hot water heater and other water-dependent appliances operate correctly.
+They look for corroded pipes, slow drains, and secure fixtures.

 HVAC System

-The heating, ventilation, and air conditioning (HVAC) system of a home is inspected for functionality and safety.
+The heating, ventilation, and air conditioning (HVAC) system of a home undergoes inspection for functionality, efficiency, and safety.
 This includes checking the furnace, air conditioning unit, ductwork, and ventilation systems.
+Inspectors will check filters, observe operating cycles, and listen for unusual noises, which can indicate maintenance needs or impending failures.
+They ensure the system provides adequate heating and cooling throughout the property.

 Living Spaces